Working In Sweatpants May Be Over As Companies Contemplate The Great Office Return

 Now with vaccines available on demand and infection rates falling, Meyer believes businesses have a civic duty to bring workers back.

 Navigating the return to the office is a delicate operation that has the potential to define a company's culture for years.
-What happens over the coming months could also have a profound effect on cities like Washington D.C.
+What happens over the coming months could also have a profound effect on cities such as Washington.

-"It makes me worried," says Meyer.
+"It makes me worried," Meyer says.
 "We have to make sure the city is vibrant again, that businesses feel welcome."

 According to Gallup, 45% of full-time workers in the U.S. are still working remotely at least some of the time.
 Among white collar workers, it's about 70%.
 In survey after survey, an overwhelming majority of workers say they want flexible work options to continue.